-The trumpet and piano version of Jhula Jhule was premiered on January 22, 2015 by Jean Laurenz in New York City.
+The oboe and piano version of Jhula Jhule was premiered on February 8, 2014 by Jacqueline LeClair and Mark Peloquin at KeyedUp in New York City.

 “Jhula Jhule (2013) by Reena Esmail was next and this piece was described as a “fantasia on two Indian folk songs.”
 Opening with a quiet, ethereal trill in the piano, the violin soon joined with slower phrases that invoked a warm and wistful feeling.
 An Indian lullaby was clearly one of the inspirations for this piece; the violin supplied the singing voice and the piano line gave a sense of nostalgic distance.
 The contrast between the piano and the sweetly light melody in the violin was especially effective – Vaughan Williams’ The Lark Ascending came briefly to mind.
 The playing, especially in the violin, was strongly expressive resulting in a beautifully peaceful sensibility.
 Jhula Jhule is restful and tranquil – music that sits comfortably in the listener’s ear.“ – Sequenza 21